 Reason #2- Improve your mitochondria function with sauna therapy.

-Are you looking for a way to help ward of viruses such as COVID-19?
+Are you looking for a way to help ward off viruses such as COVID-19?
 If so, turn to a sauna to assist you!
 It turns out that giving your mitochondria a jump start is one of the health benefits of sauna therapy!
 When you help your mitochondria out, you will in turn be fighting infections and diseases.
-The red and infrared light will penetrate deeply into your tissues, delivering energy to your mitochondria, increasing power.
+The red and infrared light will penetrate deeply into your tissues, delivering energy to your mitochondria, and increasing power.
 When considering purchasing a sauna, I strongly recommend that you choose one that will provide near-infrared light or the ability to deliver full-spectrum infrared therapy.
-The reason for this is near-infrared light is better than far-infrared light at penetrating your tissue to help your mitochondria4.
+The reason for this is that near-infrared light is better than far-infrared light at penetrating your tissue to help your mitochondria4.

 A vast majority of saunas are far IR, while these may have benefits, they are only able to penetrate a few millimeters or a tiny fraction of an inch.
-Overall, far-IR saunas are essentially surface-heating you and heating you in a conductive fashion.
+Overall, far-IR saunas are essentially surface-heating and heating you in a conductive fashion.
 With near-IR wavelengths, you get radiant, penetrating heat, which is much more useful for biological tissues5.

 Reason #3- Sauna therapy for weight loss.

 Yes, one of the health benefits of sauna therapy is weight loss.
 Sauna conditioning can not only assist with weight loss but will encourage muscle gain.
 It can promote weight loss by improving sensitivity and decreasing muscle protein catabolism6.
 A sauna also induces intermittent hyperthermia which can also improve insulin resistance!
 There was a study with mice to demonstrate this fact.
-In once case, insulin-resistant mice were subjected to 30 minutes of heat treatment, three times a week for twelve weeks.
-The results were a 31% decrease in insulin levels and a significant reduction in blood glucose levels, which can contribute to an increase in muscle growth and an increase in weight control and fat loss.
+In one case, insulin-resistant mice were subjected to 30 minutes of heat treatment, three times a week for twelve weeks.
+The results were a 31% decrease in insulin levels and a significant reduction in blood glucose levels, which can contribute to an increase in muscle growth and an increase in weight control, and fat loss.
 7,8

 A study involving a group of women riding stationary bicycles demonstrated a 444% increase in weight loss for the group exposed to near-infrared light when compared to the exercise-only group.